WICG/manifest-incubations/scope_extensions-explainer.md

     - Has an origin with a valid `<origin>/.well-known/web-app-origin-association.json` association file with an association entry keyed by the web app's identifier.
-    - Matches an `include_paths` entry in the association entry.
+    - Matches a `scope` entry in the association entry.
+This entry behaves similarly to the `scope` field in the web app manifest spec.
-    - Does not match as `exclude_paths` entry in the association entry.

 1. Replace the constraint on manifest URLs that are bound by scope (except for `start_url`) to instead be bound by the extended scope.
 Validation of the